butterman0/bayesian-hierarchical-beta-diversity-modelling/README.md

 ## What is this?

-This package forms the core of my PhD research in quantitative marine ecology, focused on modelling beta diversity from **environmental** and **eDNA** data.
+This package forms part of my PhD research in quantitative marine ecology, focused on modelling beta diversity from **environmental** and **eDNA** data.

 It implements and extends GDM within a **hierarchical Bayesian framework (spGDMM)** to capture spatial structure, uncertainty, and compositional relationships in biodiversity data.